-Activity Goal 3.1.1: Conduct quantitative risk assessments (QRAs) on specific nanomaterials and groups of nanomaterials by using dose-response data from peer-reviewed published studies and performing comparative potency analyses.
+Activity/Output Goal 3.1.1: Conduct quantitative risk assessments (QRAs) on specific nanomaterials and groups of nanomaterials by using dose-response data from peer-reviewed published studies and performing comparative potency analyses.
 Develop and use dosimetry models to describe the deposition and fate of inhaled nanoparticles in rodents and humans.

-Activity Goal 3.1.2: Develop a risk-assessment framework for hazard evaluation and predicting the health risk of exposure to ENMs.
+Activity/Output Goal 3.1.2: Develop a risk-assessment framework for hazard evaluation and predicting the health risk of exposure to ENMs.

-Activity Goal 3.1.3: Use a nanomaterial hazard-banding classification scheme to group ENMs.
+Activity/Output Goal 3.1.3: Use a nanomaterial hazard-banding classification scheme to group ENMs.

-Intermediate Goal 3.2: Additional employers will adopt NIOSH recommendations for engineering controls and PPE for use with ENMs and additive manufacturing processes.
+Intermediate Goal 3.2: Employers will adopt NIOSH recommendations for engineering controls and PPE for use with ENMs and additive manufacturing processes.

-Activity Goal 3.2.1: Evaluate the effectiveness of engineering-control techniques for ENMs and additive manufacturing processes.
+Activity/Output Goal 3.2.1: Evaluate the effectiveness of engineering-control techniques for ENMs and additive manufacturing processes.
 Develop and publish new approaches as needed.

-Activity Goal 3.2.2: Evaluate the potential for exposure during common dry-powder handling tasks.
+Activity/Output Goal 3.2.2: Evaluate the potential for exposure during common dry-powder handling tasks.
 Develop and publish new approaches as needed.

-Activity Goal 3.2.3: Conduct laboratory evaluations of commercially available engineering controls for a variety of common ENM production, handling, and downstream processes.
+Activity/Output Goal 3.2.3: Conduct laboratory evaluations of commercially available engineering controls for a variety of common ENM production, handling, and downstream processes.

-Activity Goal 3.2.4: Evaluate the effectiveness of PPE (respirators and protective clothing, including gloves) for reducing worker exposures to ENMs.
+Activity/Output Goal 3.2.4: Evaluate the effectiveness of PPE (respirators and protective clothing, including gloves) for reducing worker exposures to ENMs.

-Activity Goal 3.2.5: Identify and collaborate with businesses that create or use nanomaterials to identify processes that may release nanomaterials during manufacturing or use of ENMs.
+Activity/Output Goal 3.2.5: Identify and collaborate with businesses that create or use nanomaterials to identify processes that may release nanomaterials during manufacturing or use of ENMs.
 Evaluate potential exposures and document risk mitigation processes.
+Activity/Output Goal 3.2.6: Provide guidance to the Advanced Manufacturing Initiative and support the responsible commercialization of advanced materials, including ENMs.

-Activity Goal 3.2.6: Provide guidance to the Manufacturing USA Initiative and support the responsible commercialization of advanced materials, including ENMs.
+Intermediate Goal 3.3: Employers will incorporate Prevention through Design (PtD) into ENM health and safety programs.

-Intermediate Goal 3.3: Additional employers will incorporate Prevention through Design (PtD) into ENM health and safety programs.
+Activity/Output Goal 3.3.1 (PPNANAOG3.3.1): Promote PtD principles for ENMs, including development of safer ENMs that have similar industrial uses; containment and control of processes; and system management approaches that include OSH in the synthetic process, development, and manufacture of ENM products.

-Activity Goal 3.3.1 (PPNANAOG 3.3.1): Promote PtD principles for ENMs, including development of safer ENMs that have similar industrial uses; containment and control of processes; and system management approaches that include OSH in the synthetic process, development, and manufacture of ENM products.
+Intermediate Goal 3.4: International groups such as WHO and OECD will include NIOSH research in the collection, management, and dissemination of relevant information to protect

-Intermediate Goal 3.4: International groups such as ISO, OECD, and WHO will include NIOSH research in the collection, management, and dissemination of relevant information to protect ENM workers.
+ENM workers.

-Activity Goal 3.4.1: Develop and disseminate effective information, education, and training materials to target audiences such as nanotechnology workers and employers, occupational safety and health professionals, policy-makers, decision-makers, and the scientific community.
+Activity/Output Goal 3.4.1: Develop and disseminate effective information, education, and training materials to target audiences such as nanotechnology workers and employers, occupational safety and health professionals, policy-makers, decision-makers, and/or the scientific community.

-Activity Goal 3.4.2: Establish and maintain national and international partnerships to enable sharing of knowledge gaps, research needs and priorities, approaches, and databases.
+Activity/Output Goal 3.4.2: Establish and maintain national and international partnerships to enable sharing of knowledge gaps, research needs and priorities, approaches, and databases.

-Activity Goal 3.4.3: Participate in and lead the development of ISO and WPMN activities and global standards on occupational safety and health for nanotechnology.
+Activity/Output Goal 3.4.3: Lead the development of global standards on occupational safety and health for nanotechnology.